geekjr/geekjr.github.io/intelPython.md

 # How to improve Machine Learning and Data Science performance using Intel Python

-## In this article, I wil show you how you can get a huge speedup for Machine Learning/Data Science tasks using Intel Python.
+## In this article, I will show you how you can get a huge speedup for Machine Learning/Data Science tasks using Intel Python.

 ## What is Intel Python?
 Intel Python is a version of Python that is optimized to run on Intel CPUs.
 This optimization yields significantly faster speeds when compared to normal Python, especially in Machine Learning/Data Science tasks.